spree/spree/guides/content/integration/push.md

 * _store_id_ - This is the store identifier (BSON::ObjectId).
 * _payload_ - The payload contains all message specific details, for example in the case of _order:new_ it would contains orders details.

-Each message type may require specific details within the _payload_ field, please review the [Sample Messages](/integration/samples/) for the specific message type requirments.
+Each message type may require specific details within the _payload_ field, please review the [Message Library](/integration/library/) for the specific message type requirments.

 The API response will include all the details submitted, along with a _message_id_ for the newly created message.

 All messages submitted via the API are first passed to the Incoming Queue where they are validated, and once processed they will be submitted to Accepted Queue.

-The _message_id_ returned by the API is message's Incoming Queue message_id, as the message maybe be duplicated several times when it's passed onto the Accepted Queue each new message with have its own _message_id_.
+NOTE: The _message_id_ returned by the API is message's Incoming Queue message_id, as the message maybe be duplicated several times when it's passed onto the Accepted Queue each new message with have its own _message_id_.
 Each new Accepted message will maintain a reference to its source Incoming message by storing the original _message_id_ in the _parent_id_ field.

 ### New Product Example